Chisholm, New South Wales: Facilities

-The first school located within in Chisholm is St. Aloysius Catholic Primary School.
+The first school located in Chisholm is St. Aloysius Catholic Primary School.
 The closest public primary school is Thornton Public School, and secondary school is Francis Greenway High School.

-In 2016 it was announced that St. Bede's Catholic College would open in 2018 to cater for the increased demand for Catholic Education in the Maitland region.
-St Bede's Catholic College will be located next to St. Aloysius Catholic Primary School.
+In 2018 St. Bede's Catholic College opened to cater for the increased demand for Catholic Education in the Maitland region.
+St Bede's Catholic College is currently located next to St. Aloysius Catholic Primary School.
 A child care centre, St Nicholas Early Education, is located alongside St Aloysius.
+There are two other childcare centres in Chisholm.

 In September 2022, Maitland City Council approved a development application submitted by Revelop to construct a shopping centre branded as Chisholm Plaza.
-Construction is scheduled to begin in April 2023, and continuing through to completion in December 2023.
-The Chisholm Plaza will boast two supermarkets, a bottle shop, cafes, restaurants, a tavern, and 40 lettable shop fronts for speciality retailers.
-In addition to these retail offerings the site will also house medical/allied health care facilities, an early education centre, and lifestyle facilities including a gym and swim school.
+Construction was scheduled to begin in April 2023, and continuing through to completion in December 2023.
+However, this never occurred.
+The centre has not been built yet and some residents are dissapproving of this.
+It is hoped that construction will begin soon, although that may not happen.
+The Chisholm Plaza is said to boast two supermarkets, a bottle shop, cafes, restaurants, a tavern, and 40 lettable shop fronts for speciality retailers.
+In addition to these retail offerings the site will also house medical/allied health care facilities, another early education centre, and lifestyle facilities including a gym and swim school.
+Residents are looking forward to this exciting new plan but it may take a while for construction to commence.